Week 14 takeaways: Danger zone for Redskins and Panthers?

 The Dolphins are making a playoff push, and they keep finding a way to win despite mounting injuries.
 "There's no quit in me and there's no quit in this team," quarterback Ryan Tannehill said.
 Miami is 7-6 and tied for the No. 6-seed in the AFC, and despite a difficult road game at Minnesota upcoming, the Dolphins have proven they shouldn't be counted out. -- Cameron Wolfe

-Belichick: 'Obviously that's a real disappointing ending'
+Belichick: 'Obviously that's a real disappointing ending.'

 Bill Belichick admits that even though the game came down to one play, the Patriots made multiple mistakes throughout.